 Since 2010 the Bellarmine College of Arts and Sciences requires foreign language proficiency for all Bachelor of Arts degree.
 This requirement, recommended by the faculty and approved by the President in June 2009, is a critical part of our educational mission, our liberal arts core, and our goal to internationalize the Bellarmine student experience.

-Beginning in fall 2010, all entering undergraduate students are required to take the WebCAPE foreign language placement test to complete their new student registration.
+All entering undergraduate students for the Bellarmine College of Arts and Sciences with language background are required to take the WebCAPE foreign language placement test to complete their new student registration.
 Click here for frequently asked questions about language placement testing.
 Bellarmine requires all BA degree candidates in Bellarmine College (see below for a list of BA degrees in Bellarmine College) to be proficient in a foreign language at the 102 level to be eligible for graduation.

 Bachelor of Arts Degrees in Bellarmine College

 - Biology (requires 6 hours of foreign language at the 100 level)

 - Chemistry (requires 6 hours of foreign language at the 100 level)

 - Criminal Justice Studies